Hydraulic Circuit Types

 Direct and Indirect Connection

-The choice of hydraulic circuit type also depends on whether a direct or indirect connection to the thermal network is used.
+The choice of hydraulic circuit type also depends on whether the thermal network is connected directly or indirectly.

-With a direct connection, the network water flows directly through the building-side installation.
-No heat exchanger is required, which simplifies the design and reduces investment costs.
-However, there are risks: the building installation must be designed for the pressurization level of the network, and the water quality of the network acts directly on the building components.
-Injection and throttle circuits are particularly common in this configuration.
+With a direct connection, the network water flows straight through the building-side installation.
+No heat exchanger is needed, which simplifies the design and reduces investment costs.
+The trade-off is that the building installation must withstand the pressurization level of the network, and the network water quality acts directly on the building components.
+Injection and throttle circuits are especially common here.

-With an indirect connection, hydraulic separation is achieved via a heat exchanger (typically a plate heat exchanger).
-The primary and secondary circuits are decoupled in terms of pressure, so that a separate, lower pressure level can be selected on the secondary side.
-The throttle circuit on the primary side of the heat exchanger is the preferred option for indirect connections, as it offers the simplest design while achieving low return temperatures.
+An indirect connection separates the hydraulics with a heat exchanger, usually a plate type.
+Primary and secondary circuits are decoupled in pressure, so the secondary side can run at a separate, lower pressure level.
+On the primary side of the heat exchanger, the throttle circuit is the preferred option, since it combines the simplest design with low return temperatures.

 Mixing circuit, injection circuit and throttle circuit form the foundation of all hydraulic planning in thermal networks.
-The mixing circuit is suitable for pressure-free manifolds with constant secondary flow rates, the injection circuit for pressurized systems with multiple parallel heating groups, and the throttle circuit for simple circuits with variable flow.
-In every case, correct sizing of the control valve — in particular maintaining the minimum valve authority — is crucial for stable and energy-efficient operation.
-In VICUS Districts, the various circuit types can be modelled directly in the network model and their hydraulic interaction simulated dynamically.
+The mixing circuit suits pressure-free manifolds with constant secondary flow rates.
+The injection circuit suits pressurized systems with several parallel heating groups.
+The throttle circuit suits simple circuits with variable flow.
+In every case, sizing the control valve correctly, above all keeping the minimum valve authority, is what makes operation stable and energy-efficient.
+In VICUS Districts, the circuit types can be modelled directly in the network model and their hydraulic interaction simulated dynamically.

 Further reading: Transfer Stations describes the complete design of the heat transfer station in which the circuit types are embedded, Hydraulic Balancing covers the coordination of hydraulic resistances for uniform supply to all consumers, and Network Temperatures explains the temperature conditions that must be considered when selecting the circuit type.